sara-nl/researchclouddocs/docs/workspaces.rst

 * a list of names of applications and datasets included in the workspace
 * which underlying infrastructure the workspace is running on
 * IP addresses
-* usernames, passwords or other log-in information for the application

 Login to a workspace application
 ^^^^^^^^^^^^^^^^^^^^^